75SOFware/75SOFware/README.md

 # 75SOFware

-SOFware.com is not affiliated with the Department of Defense or any Military Service.
+SOFware.org is not affiliated with the Department of Defense or any Military Service.
-SOFware.com is not an official component of the Department of Defense or any Military Service.
+SOFware.org is not an official component of the Department of Defense or any Military Service.

 ## About
-Software Development Team within 2/75 Ranger Regiment.
+Software Development Team within 2d Battalion, 75 Ranger Regiment.